shameemreza/shameemreza/README.md

     <p><a href="https://www.linkedin.com/in/shameemreza/"><img alt="LinkedIn @ShameemReza" align="center" src="https://img.shields.io/badge/LINKEDIN-gray.svg?colorA=6A788D&colorB=6A788D&style=for-the-badge" /></a>&nbsp;<small><strong>(connect)</strong> On the LinkedIn profile</small></p>
 </div>

-I'm a highly skilled WooCommerce and WordPress developer with over 10+ years of experience in creating, customizing, and optimizing eCommerce websites.
+I'm a highly skilled WooCommerce developer with over 10+ years of experience in creating, customizing, and optimizing eCommerce websites.
 I specialize in delivering robust WooCommerce solutions and providing top-notch technical support and consultation to ensure your online store thrives.

-### Why Choose Me?

-- **Extensive Experience:** Over a decade of hands-on experience in WordPress and WooCommerce development.
-- **Technical Expertise:** Proficient in JavaScript, ReactJS, NextJS, PHP, and WordPress.
-- **Customer Satisfaction:** Passionate about ensuring customer happiness through high-quality service and efficient problem-solving.
-- **Continuous Learning:** Always up-to-date with the latest trends and technologies, with ongoing studies in WooCommerce and product management.

 ### Additional Skills: